 The Metric Century riders will stop at the first SAG in Kirkland Junction before continuing on the wonderful, low-traffic Wagoner Road.
 You'll be crossing over the headwaters of the Hassayampa River on a bridge built in 1922 (there's a plaque stating the structure is listed in the National Historic Registry) and you'll ride through a ranch with a couple of large ponds, a lawn and large shade trees right beside the road.
 The vistas of the remote, pristine desert valleys and mountains are absolutely outstanding.
 A note of warning: If you are riding with friends, be prepared to stop so you can take pictures of each other as you ride across the very photogenic bridge.

-At the finish the Bull Shifters will be providing some grub so you can feed your tired bodies while reminiscing about your day’s events.
-Sit back, relax, and have a late lunch on us.
+At the finish sit back, relax, and have a soft drink on us.
 You’ve earned it by riding 42 miles with 3100’, 64 miles with 4700', or 102 miles with over 6000’ of climbing!
 Although ride participants can ride this event at whatever pace they want, remember, it is a ride, not a race!

 If you have any questions about this race, click the button below.Questions?